denniscual/restatum/README.md

 **restatum** is written via Typescript.
 It has great support for type checking and documentation.

 A tip for typescript-user when creating `Container`, in some cases you need to explicitly type the `initialState` and the `reducer` so that typescript can pick the correct type of the store's state.
-You can do this using the `const assertion`.
+You can do this using the [const assertion](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions).

 ```tsx
 createContainer({